RedDeadLife/loot/README.md

 	start Support for Collectables
 	start Hide system quality
-	change harvested Peds to the skinned models of them --Doesnt effect Bird Models
-		-- for now its deleteing them
 	finish Animal cfg for all the animals finish Critter cfg for the small game animals finish Collectable cfg for all the Collectables